High-fidelity gate set for exchange-coupled singlet-triplet qubits: Qubit model

-In addition to nearest neighbor exchange, each spin experiences a different constant magnetic field $B_i$ that can be realized with micromagnets \cite{Wu2014}, gate-voltage-tuning of the electron g-factor \cite{Veldhorst2014} or via dynamic nuclear polarization (DNP) \cite{Bluhm2010}.
-The complete Heisenberg Hamiltonian of the four spins in terms of the mean magnetic field $\bg=\frac{1}{4}\sum_{i=1}^4B_i$ and the average magnetic field gradients across two adjacent dots, $\db{ij}=B_j-B_i$ is given by
+Furthermore, each spin experiences a different constant magnetic field $B_i$ typically realized with micromagnets \cite{Wu2014}, gate-voltage-tuning of the electron g-factor \cite{Veldhorst2014} or via dynamic nuclear polarization (DNP) \cite{Bluhm2010}.
+The complete Hamiltonian describing the four spins in terms of the mean magnetic field $\bg=\frac{1}{4}\sum_{i=1}^4B_i$ and the average magnetic field gradients across two adjacent dots, $\db{ij}=B_j-B_i$ is given by

-where $\sigma^{(i)}$ acts on the spin in quantum dot $i$ and all prefactors have units of angular frequency, so that $\hbar = 1$ in the Schrödinger equation.
-In addition to the Heisenberg Hamiltonian, we also include capacitive coupling between the qubits by adding the empirical model
+where $\sigma^{(i)}$ acts on the spin in quantum dot $i$ and all prefactors have units of angular frequency ($\hbar = 1$ in the Schrödinger equation).
+We also include capacitive coupling between the qubits by adding the empirical model

-written in the $\{\kett,\kets\}^{\otimes 2}$ basis \cite{Shulman2012,Buterakos2018}.
+written in the $(\kett,\kets)^{\otimes 2}$ basis \cite{Shulman2012,Buterakos2018}.
 This model reflects the notion that the two-qubit phase acquired by $\ket{\mr{SS}}$ is proportional to the detuning-dependent admixture of $(0,2)$ charge states in the two hybridized $|S\rangle$ states, which according to first order perturbation theory is given by $\partial J / \partial\eps$ for each qubit.
 The prefactor \ec is the charge coupling energy corresponding to a full transition from $(1,1)$ to $(0,2)$ in each double dot.